Jul 10, 2024

 The social proof element instills confidence and reduces the perceived risk associated with trying out new vendors, especially for startups eager to align themselves with successful practices.

-Internal social proof fosters a sense of community and collaboration among startups within the ecosystem.
+Internal social proof fosters a sense of community and collaboration among startups within your ecosystem.
 It encourages knowledge-sharing and peer-to-peer recommendations, creating an environment where startups can leverage each other's experiences and insights to make more informed decisions.

 This collaborative approach strengthens the startup ecosystem, facilitating better vendor selections and fostering a supportive network where success stories and best practices are shared.